AY2425S2-CS2103T-F14-4/tp/docs/DeveloperGuide.md

 #### Extensions
 - 2a.
 The contact list is empty.
-    - 2a1.
-TrackUp shows: `"No contacts found."`
     - Use case ends.

 - 3a.
 The given index is invalid.
     - 3a1.
-TrackUp shows an error message: `"Invalid contact index.
-Please enter a valid number."`
+TrackUp shows an error message: `"The person index provided is invalid"`
     - Use case resumes at step 2.

-- 3c.
-The contact is referenced by an event or another entity.
-    - 3c1.
-TrackUp shows: `"The contact Amy Lee could not be deleted as it is referenced by event: Pitch Call."`
-    - Use case ends.

----

 ### Use Case: Add an Event

 #### Main Success Scenario (MSS)
 1. User requests to add an event.
 2. TrackUp creates the event and links the specified contacts.
-3. TrackUp updates the weekly calendar view to display the new event.
+3. TrackUp updates the weekly calendar view and events list to display the new event.
 4. TrackUp displays a confirmation message.
 Use case ends.